dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-2-setup.md

 - [dbt Cloud CLI](/docs/cloud/cloud-cli-installation) &mdash; MetricFlow commands are embedded in the dbt Cloud CLI under the `dbt sl` subcommand.
 This is the easiest, most full-featured way to develop dbt Semantic Layer code for the time being.
 You can use the editor of your choice and run commands from the terminal.

 - [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) &mdash; You can create semantic models and metrics in the dbt Cloud IDE.
-However, support for running `dbt sl` commands is not yet supported, but is in active development.
-This means you won't be able to validate your code, so we'd recommend going working with the Cloud CLI and a local editor for now.
+However, support for running `dbt sl` commands isn't available just yet, but is in active development.
+This means you won't be able to validate your code, so we'd recommend working with the Cloud CLI and a local editor for now.

 ## Basic commands